rishabNeu/functional-programming/README.md

  ## :: Consumer Functional Interface
 - It is an inbuilt interface
-- Used in all contexts where an object is taken as an **input and is to be consumed and some opertaions are to be performed on it without returning any result**.
+- Used in all contexts where an object is taken as an **input and is to be consumed and some operations are to be performed on it without returning any result**.

  ## :: Predicate Functional Interface